hritikbharucha/Custom_Porechop_ABI/README.md

 Installation is similar to Porechop installation.
 First, clone the repository using the recursive option.
-Then, just install as described in the Porechop [documentation](README_PORECHOP.md).
+If you are familiar with standard Porechop, you can just install as described in the Porechop [documentation](README_PORECHOP.md).

+### Install from source
 Running the `setup.py` script will compile the C++ components of Porechop_ABI and install a `porechop` executable:

 ```bash